 How many centimeters are in an inch?

 Exactly 2.54 centimeters.
 This has been the international standard since 1959, when the US, UK, Australia, Canada, New Zealand, and South Africa agreed to fix the inch at precisely 25.4 mm.
-It is not an approximation.
+It is therefore not just an approximation.

 How many feet are in a meter?